THE MEAT INDUSTRY

 Two men pleaded guilty to animal cruelty offences which took place while they were employed at Fir Tree Farm in Lincolnshire.
 The convictions result from an investigation by Animal Equality, which captured footage of repeated and deliberate violent abuse of pigs by the farm workers.

-Joined by actor and activist Peter Egan, Animal Equality campaigners demonstrated outside of the Tate Modern in central London, demanding that it removes foie gras from its Christmas menu.
-Following this pressure, Tate agreed to remove the barbaric product from their menu.
+Joined by actor and activist Peter Egan, Animal Equality campaigners demonstrated outside of the Tate Modern, in central London, demanding that it removes foie gras from its Christmas menu.
+Following this pressure, Tate agreed to remove the barbaric product.
+Within a couple of weeks, Skylon restaurant at the Royal Festival Hall, The Wallace Collection’s brasserie, Bluebird Chelsea and Crowne Plaza hotels followed suit and dropped foie gras from all of their menus as a direct result of our campaign.

 Harling Farm conviction